 What Happens After the DMV Learns About Your Medical Condition

 When the DMV receives a report about a condition that may impair a driver’s ability to drive safely, they will perform an initial risk assessment.
-After making the initial assessment, there are several actions that could be taken, including:
+After making the initial assessment, several actions could be taken, including:

 - Requesting a driver medical evaluation (DME)